 If you do plan on getting out to shop, you can read my Best Black Friday Shopping Tips.
 If you want to stay home instead, we’ll be here to help.
-Our database will be filled with coupon codes and offers!!!
+Our amazing database will be filled with coupon codes and offers!!!

 While I do sometimes shop in the stores, I will admit to doing most of my shopping online.
 I am just so busy that getting out is not as easy as it has been in the past.
 Between that and the weekend madness, I’d just rather spend time at home with my kids.

 One of my favorite gifts was a silly snowman coffee mug that cost $1 at one of our Dollar Stores.
-I love it most of all because my daughter was so proud that she not only picked it out herself, but spend her own money to buy it for me.
+I love it most of all because my daughter was so proud that she not only picked it out herself but spend her own money to buy it for me.
 She reminds me of this when I dig out that mug for my hot cocoa each winter.

-I’ve receive many gift over the years, but this small mug is the thing I remember.
+I’ve received many gifts over the years, but this small mug is the thing I remember.
 Your family will do the same thing – if you give something from the heart – or just do what you can to make the holiday memorable, that is what matters most of all.

 This may seem like it is common sense, but it may be harder than you realize.
 Look at your list.
 Are you done getting something for everyone?
 If so, stay out of the stores.
 It is so simple to see something and pick up “just one more item.”
 Doing this can quickly add up into 5 – 10 more items and quickly blow that budget you set in step #1 above.
 Like I tell my kids ……. “put down the toy and walk away.”